 The lining of the external ear canal is an extension of the skin around the ear but also contains some wax-producing (ceruminous) glands.
 These may produce increased or excessive amounts of wax in certain ear diseases as a protective mechanism.

-The middle ear cannot be seen at all, but is contained in a bony pocket at the base of the skull (the tympanic bulla) and contains three tiny bones (osciccles) that transmit sound waves from the tympani membrane (ear drum) to the inner ear.
+The middle ear cannot be seen at all, but is contained in a bony pocket at the base of the skull (the tympanic bulla) and contains three tiny bones (osciccles) that transmit sound waves from the tympanic membrane (ear drum) to the inner ear.
 The three bones are termed the incus (anvil), stapes (stirrup) and malleus (hammer).

 The internal ear is enclosed and protected by a special hard bone within the base of the skull called the ‘petrous temporal bone’.
 The inner ear contains the delicate organ of hearing (called the organ of Corti) where sound waves transmitted through the tympanic membrane and bones of the middle ear are converted to nerve pulses that are recognised by the brain.
-Additionally, the inner ear contains three tiny semi-circular fluid-filled canals set at angles to each other that are responsible for the send of balance – movement of fluid is detected by tiny hairs that line the canals and this enables the brain to determine balance and orientation.
+Additionally, the inner ear contains three tiny semi-circular fluid-filled canals set at angles to each other that are responsible for the sense of balance – movement of fluid is detected by tiny hairs that line the canals and this enables the brain to determine balance and orientation.